Erich Bagge: Uranium enrichment

-Yellow cake uranium oxide powder was reacted with hydrofluoric acid to form gaseous uranium hexafluoride.
+Yellowcake uranium oxide powder was reacted with hydrofluoric acid to form gaseous uranium hexafluoride.
 It was pumped into the sluice, which consisted of a centrifuge and spun at great speeds to fling heavier non-fissile 238U to the periphery.
 Electromagnets helped to keep 235U nearer the core of the centrifuge.
 Slight heating near the bottom of the "bowl" helped 238U to migrate to the bottom whilst 235U bubbled to the top of the chamber.
 Uranium hexafluoride gas with an enriched content of 235U was then sluiced off the top layers.

 Bagge got a patent in 1955 for the isotope sluice but it never achieved any economic importance.

-Post-war activity
+Detention and academia

 From June to December 1945, Bagge was (together with Kurt Diebner, Walther Gerlach, Otto Hahn, Paul Harteck, Werner Heisenberg, Horst Korsching, Max von Laue, Carl Friedrich von Weizsäcker, and Karl Wirtz) detained at Farm Hall near Cambridge, England.
-After the war, Bagge became Professor in Hamburg, later Professor and Head of the Department of Physics at the University of Kiel, Germany.
+After the war, he became Professor in Hamburg, later Professor and Head of the Department of Physics at the University of Kiel, Germany.
 He was also Head of the Gesellschaft für Kernenergieverwertung in Schiffbau und Schiffahrt (GKSS) near Hamburg.